CamiloEL/DataScience-GCD/README.md

 As stated before, you can read this data set using the following command, after sourcing run_analysis.R:

 data <- read.table("./DataMelt2.txt", header = TRUE)

+A copy of this file is also provided in this repository, under the same name. **Do not download this file to your working directory before attempting to create if from the run_analysis.R script.** It is provided only for reference.